vikingair/spy4js/README.md

   - `restore` (does make the spy restore the mocked object)

 All those methods on a spy has been designed in a builder pattern.
 So you may chain any of these configurations.
-Be aware some behaviours override existing behaviours.
+Be aware some behaviors override existing behaviors.

 ```ts
 const spy = Spy.on(someObject, 'someMethod');